 All price details are deemed as gross Euro prices plus possibly incurred packaging and shipping costs.
 The buyer can see the incurred shipping costs, which the buyer bears from the location of the seller’s branch from the shipping costs table of the seller that can be called in the online shop by means of [link] as well as from the price list in the virtual shopping basket.
 The seller undertakes to send the goods to the buyer by post without delay after conclusion of the purchase contract and the full payment of the purchase price.
 The delivery shall always be carried out at the risk and costs of the buyer insofar as the buyer is no consumer.
 At the request of the buyer the seller is entitled, however not obliged to insure the goods at the account of the buyer.
-The delivery time is up to 7 workdays with shipment within Germany.
 The seller refers to, if applicable, deviating delivery times (e.g. with a shipment overseas) in the online shop under wunderlabel.co.uk/shipping.

 Should an ordered article not be available for delivery, because the seller does not receive a delivery from its supplier, without the fault of the seller, despite the supplier’s contractual obligation, it is entitled to cancel the contract.
 In this case the seller will inform the buyer without delay that the ordered good is no longer available and refund possibly already paid considerations without delay.